Rombalds Moor: Etymology

 The moor is said to be named after the local folklore legend of Rombald the Giant.
-The story goes that Rombald lived on the moor with his wife and one day during an argument, she was chasing him across the valley when he stamped on a huge rock, smashing it in two, which separated the famous Cow from its Calf.
+The story goes that Rombald lived on the moor with his wife and one day during an argument, she was chasing him across the valley when he stamped on a huge rock, smashing it in two, which separated the famous Cow and Calf.
 Rombald's wife then dropped the rocks she was holding in her skirt, which created the Great and Little Skirtful of Stones formations.
-An alternative story is that Rombald was prone to fits of rage; he would cause thunder to rumble across the valley and hurled huge rocks across the moor, which is another origin story for the iconic Cow and Calf Rocks.
+An alternative story is that Rombald was prone to fits of rage; he would cause thunder to rumble across the valley and hurl huge rocks across the moor, which is another origin story for the iconic Cow and Calf Rocks.

-The name Rombald, however, is more likely to be a corruption of Romille, the moors surrounding Skipton having been given to Robert de Romille by William the Conqueror.
-Earlier Ordnance Survey maps show an earlier variant of the name as Rumbles Moor.
+The name Rombald, however, is more likely to be a corruption of Romille, the moors surrounding Skipton having been given to Robert de Romille by William the Conqueror. older Ordnance Survey maps show an earlier variant of the name as Rumbles Moor.